B.C.’s Carbon Tax on Fuel

 Greenhouse Gas Reduction (Emissions Standards) Statutes Amendment Act

-Passed in 2008, the Greenhouse Gas Reduction (Emissions Standards) Statutes Amendment Act (the Act) focuses on reducing GHG emissions from certain industrial operations while, at the same time, creating additional opportunities for the bioenergy sector.
+The Greenhouse Gas Reduction (Emissions Standards) Statutes Amendment Act (the Amendment Act) amended the Environmental Management Act, Forest Act, and Forest and Range Practices Act.
+It focuses on reducing GHG emissions from certain industrial operations, while simultaneously creating additional opportunities for the bioenergy sector.

-The Act requires waste-management operations to manage GHGs by reducing emissions or capturing them.
+The Amendment Act requires waste-management operations to manage their GHG emissions by reducing or capturing them.
 It also provides authority for the Landfill Gas Management Regulation.
-Additionally, it enables regulation of zero and net-zero GHG emissions for electricity generation.
+Additionally, it enables provincial regulation of zero and net-zero GHG emissions for electricity generating facilities.

 Renewable and Low Carbon Fuel Requirements Regulation

-Companies who supply less than a total of 75 million litres of gasoline and diesel class fuels in a year are required to report gasoline and diesel fuel volumes, but are otherwise exempt from the requirements of the Regulation.
+Companies that supply less than a total of 75 million litres of gasoline and diesel class fuels in 2020 must report gasoline and diesel fuel volumes but may apply to be exempt from the Regulation’s renewable fuel and carbon intensity requirements.
+The limit for exemption eligibility will drop to 25 million litres for the 2021 compliance period, and to 200,000 litres for 2022 onward.

 Climate Change Accountability Act